robi-r/bornobuddy/docs/TECHNICAL_DOCUMENTATION.md

 The iterative dialogue, driven by these prompts, allowed for a systematic approach to development, ensuring that the output (the BornoBuddy application and its documentation) evolved in response to explicit requirements and identified areas for improvement.

 ---

-## Pitch Deck (For Final Submission)

-[**Placeholder for Pitch Deck Content**]
-*This section provides the textual content that would typically be part of a Pitch Deck.
-For the final submission, this should be a separate, visually compelling presentation (PDF or Google Slides).*

 ### Problem

 (Refer to the "Problem Statement" in the Overview section for detailed content.)